lastdev/Addons/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v52
+## Changed in v53

-* Show the portal to the Emerald Dream in Valdrakken
-* Added much loot to rares in Emerald Dream
-* Improved the explanations for the wild god statue treasures
-* Zenet Avis finally has a questid added in Ohn'ahran Plains
-* Primal Scythid Queen's location fixed in Waking Shores
+* Note where the winterpelt furbolg camp is after you've unlocked it
+* Assorted minor data updates